rktalusani/nexmo-developer/_documentation/audit/building-blocks/get-event-types.md

 ## Try it out

 Run the command in a shell.
-The call will retrieve a list of supported audit event types and source types, similar to the following:
+The call will retrieve a list of supported audit event types, similar to the following:

 ```
 {